statisticsnorway/react-form-fields-library/README.md

 ```

 ##### Note:
-* *component*, *name* and *languageCode* are the only **required** properties but some component types need more properties too work correctly
+* *component*, *name* and *languageCode* are the only **required** properties but some component types need more properties too work correctly.
-  * Norwegian ('nb') and english ('en') are the currently supported languageCodes
+  * Norwegian ('nb') and english ('en') are the currently supported languageCodes.
-* If you want to structure the description with separated sentances, note how *description* takes and array of strings
+* If you want to structure the description with separated sentances, note how *description* takes and array of strings.
 * This library uses [Semantic UI](https://semantic-ui.com/introduction/getting-started.html) for styling and therefore
-requires your project to to have `semantic-ui-css` and `semantic-ui-react` as dependencies (since those are not packaged with this library)
+requires your project to to have `semantic-ui-css` and `semantic-ui-react` as dependencies (since those are not packaged with this library).
   * Do not forget to wrap your DCFormField components inside the [Semantic UI React](https://react.semantic-ui.com/)
-  component `Form` (like in the example above)
+  component `Form` (like in the example above).
-  * Also do not forget to add `import 'semantic-ui-css/semantic.min.css'` in your `index.js`
+  * Also do not forget to add `import 'semantic-ui-css/semantic.min.css'` in your `index.js`.
 * The DCDate component uses [Moment.js](https://momentjs.com/docs/) and [ReactJS Datepicker](https://reactdatepicker.com/)
-so if you wish to use it you need `react-datepicker` and `moment` as dependencies in your project
+so if you wish to use it you need `react-datepicker` and `moment` as dependencies in your project.
-  * Again do not forget to add the css - `import 'react-datepicker/dist/react-datepicker.css'` in your `index.js`
+  * Again do not forget to add the css - `import 'react-datepicker/dist/react-datepicker.css'` in your `index.js`.
 * The form components store their value in their own state, so they can be controlled inputs, but also updates the parents state
-  so we can keep the data together
+  so we can keep the data together.
   * However you do not want to re-render the entire form when one input changes its value, so to avoid this you need some
     functions in your form holder component. and then pass the handling of value changing to the DCFormField component
     (discussed earlier), like this: